USDOT Number on Trucks: New Rules for Massachusetts Companies

 A USDOT number gives authorities another way of identifying your truck(s), for the purpose of collecting and monitoring your safety information.
 When the Federal Motor Carrier Safety Administration (FMCSA) conducts audits, inspections, or compliance reviews, it uses DOT numbers in its reporting.
 DOT numbers are also collected during accident investigations.

-Up until recently, federal DOT numbers were only required for commercial vehicles driving interstate routes (traveling across state lines), or for those carrying dangerous cargo.
-However, Massachusetts recently changed its rules to expand the requirement.
-Now, all commercial vehicles weighing more than 10,000 pounds* need to obtain and display a DOT number—even if you only drive inside Massachusetts borders.
+Up until 2018, federal DOT numbers were only required for commercial vehicles driving interstate routes (traveling across state lines), or for those carrying dangerous cargo.
+Last year Massachusetts changed its rules to expand on the requirement.

 How much does a USDOT number cost?